 Data Sources:

-I would like to check with the Forbes website and try to web scrap the data available according to the 2017 ranking to get the required information.
+I would like to check with the Forbes website and try to web scrape the data available according to the 2017 ranking to get the required information.

 If time permits, I also want to get data for 5 years (2013 through 2017) from Forbes website, to gain insights about these billionaires and to see the trend over the years.
 Are they maintaining their rank?